Pintukumarjaiswal/gitdemo/README.md

 # gitdemo
-This is git demo repository
+This is git demo repository.
+author- Pintu Jaiswal